oze4/material-table-core/README.md

 ## Goals

-My goal is to chip away at the [746 open issues](https://github.com/mbrn/material-table/issues) and [69 open pull requests](https://github.com/mbrn/material-table/pulls), update documentation, [and make minor improvements](#demo) that help us all.
+My main goals include chipping away at the [746 open issues](https://github.com/mbrn/material-table/issues) and [69 open pull requests](https://github.com/mbrn/material-table/pulls), update documentation, [and make minor improvements](#demo) that help us all.

 I want to keep things as close to they are now so that if the author of `material-table`, [mehmet baran](https://twitter.com/baranmehmet), ever wants to merge this code, we could easily do that.
 I would gladly provide ownership of the [npm organization](https://docs.npmjs.com/orgs/), [@material-table](https://www.npmjs.com/package/@material-table/core), to him if he ever wanted to publish packages using this name.